Resource Management Act 1991

 You could also call this:

-“Local authorities must regularly check and update important planning documents every 10 years to ensure they are still working well.”
+"Local councils must check and update their important plans every 10 years to ensure they are still working well."

-If you are a local authority, you must review some documents every 10 years.
-These documents are a regional policy statement, a regional plan, and a district plan.
-You have to check if any parts of these documents need to be changed.
+If you are a local authority, you must review some of your documents every 10 years.
+These documents are called regional policy statements, regional plans, and district plans.
+You have to check if they need to be changed.

 When you review these documents, you must follow the rules set out in Parts 1, 4, or 5 of Schedule 1 and this Part.
 If you think a document needs to be changed, you must propose the changes.
 If you do not think it needs to be changed, you still have to tell the public about it.

-You can review these documents at any time, not just every 10 years.
-When you do a review, you have to look at the whole document, not just the parts that have changed recently.
-If you think the document needs to be changed after reviewing it, you must make the changes according to the rules.
-If you do not think it needs to be changed, you still have to tell the public about it, following the same rules.
+You can also review these documents at any time, not just every 10 years.
+When you do a full review, you have to look at the whole document, not just the parts that have changed recently.
+If you think the document needs to be changed after a full review, you must make the changes according to the rules.
+If you do not think it needs to be changed, you still have to tell the public about it, as if you were proposing a new document.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.